philipturner/swift-opencl/README.md

 SwiftOpenCL dynamically loads OpenCL symbols at runtime like [PythonKit](https://github.com/pvieito/PythonKit), so it can import OpenCL on macOS without depending on the Objective-C framework.
 This means SwiftOpenCL's Swift module can be named `OpenCL`.
 If you use SwiftOpenCL, ensure the system framework named `OpenCL` is not in your dependency chain.

 `CLError` produces a name collision with Apple’s CoreLocation framework.
 You can work around it by stating `CoreLocation.CLError` and `OpenCL.CLError` explicitly.

+## Future Directions

+SwiftOpenCL could evolve into a wrapper for Metal, letting cross-platform GPU benchmarks run on iOS.
+This would enable OpenCL 3.0 functionality on Apple devices, which are eternally stuck on v1.2.
+The wrapper could also allow half-precision in shaders, which Apple withholds from OpenCL to reduce performance.
+SPIR-V should translate OpenCL C into MSL, but Apple's [Metal developer tools for Windows](developer.apple.com/metal) will help if that does not work.